 - To prevent a mass of pasta instead of individual pieces of macaroni, run some cool water over the pasta and use your clean hands to separate the noodles a time or two while the sauce is thickening.

-- The combination of a sharp cheddar and a creamy Monterey Jack provides both flavor and creaminess.
+- The combination of sharp cheddar and creamy Monterey Jack provides both flavor and creaminess.
 PRO-Tip: Use blocks of cheese instead of buying pre-shredded cheese.
 The quality is better, but if you’re short of time, packaged shredded cheese will work just fine.

 - A roux, or mixture of cooked flour and butter, is the thickening agent for the cheese sauce.